Things To Do in Henry County, Indiana

 Have you ever seen an octagon house?
 Jane Reeves built this one in 1879 for around $2300, after the death of her husband.
 The design was inspired by plans she had seen in a magazine.
 The Reeves Octagon House in Shirley (on the Henry County border) is only one of five octagon homes in Indiana and is deemed one of the most important ones since the structure has never been altered.
 Open Sundays between 2-4 pm April – October and for special events throughout the year, admission is free.

 Henry County Historical Society Museum – New Castle, IN

 The museum was opened in 1901, in the former home of General William Grose.
 It was one of the three Indiana counties to first create a historical society.
-Open March through December, Tuesday through Friday from 1-4:30 p.m, Saturdays are by appointment only.
-Admission is $3 for adults, $2 for students $2, and free for kids under age 6.
+Open March through December, Tuesday – Friday from 1-4:30 p.m, Saturdays are by appointment only.
+Admission is free.

 Nature and outdoor exploring

 Summit Lake State Park – New Castle, IN